kieranpotts/dotfiles/docs/start/installation.md

     Open Windows Terminal, go to "Settings", and follow the link to "Open JSON File".

     Now, you have two options.
 You can either copy-and-paste the contents of `etc/wt.json` into the `settings.json` file that Windows Terminal reads on your computer.
-Alternatively, you can create a hardlink from WT's `settings.json` file to the `etc/wt.json` file in this repository.
-The second option is a little more complicated but has the advantage of capturing in the repository any changes you subsequently make to the settings of Windows Terminal.
+Alternatively, you can create a link from WT's `settings.json` file to the `etc/wt.json` file in this repository.
+To create the link, run Windows Powershell as Administrator, and execute the following command, changing the filesystem paths as necessary:

-    To create the hardlink, you must first delete WT's own `settings.json` file.

-    Next, run Windows Powershell as Administrator.
-If you use Windows Terminal for this step, it will recreate it's own `settings.json` file, but that MUST NOT exist for the next step to succeed.

-    Run the below Powershell command to create a hard link to the `etc/wt.json` file distributed in this repository.
-Update the paths as necessary.

     ```powershell
-    New-Item -ItemType SymbolicLink -Path "C:\Users\Kieran\AppData\Local\Packages\Microsoft.WindowsTerminal_[hash]\LocalState\settings.json" -Target "C:\path\to\dotfiles\etc\wt.json"
+    New-Item -ItemType SymbolicLink -Path "C:\Users\Kieran\AppData\Local\Packages\Microsoft.WindowsTerminal_[hash]\LocalState\settings.json" -Target "C:\path\to\dotfiles\etc\wt.json" -Force
     ```

-    Open Windows Terminal to check the changes are effective.
+    Re-open Windows Terminal to check the changes are effective.